Want to get ahead in an increasingly competitive market? Let artificial intelligence optimize your customer data

 The first time you entrust one of these A.I. platforms with your data can be a bit unnerving.
 It’s a similar sensation to removing your hands from the steering wheel of a Tesla and letting it handle the driving for you.
 Marketers like direct control over their campaigns, but that’s a diminishing role in the digital world, perhaps evolving to a full-time A.I. teacher and babysitter within the next decade or so.

-Sales Department Disruptor
+Artificial Intelligence as a Sales Department Disruptor

 A.I. is beginning to disrupt the sales department, as well.
 If a salesperson only has time to call a handful of people each day, which ones will be selected?
 Or, if you have too many leads in your CRM, with no hope of consistently following up on all of them individually, then why not let an A.I.-powered follow-up app such as Conversica, among others, do the work for you?